Rustin170506/tidb-analyze.slide/slides.md

 Additionally, the repeats are 2, meaning there are two repeated values of the upper bound.

 We can use this repeated value to estimate the selectivity of the column for an equality condition.
+Is is kind of like a special TopN in the histogram.

 -->